Irish feudal barony

+In Ireland, a feudal barony is a customary title of gentry.
+The person who holds an Irish feudal barony is always referred to as a baron.
+However, unlike peers in the British House of Lords, they did not necessarily hold a hereditary peerage title.
+As a result, feudal barons were not automatically entitled to seats in the Irish House of Lords by virtue of their barony alone.
+This distinction was noted by the Dublin Government in 1614, which observed that while many "gentlemen" in Ireland were called Baron, "Never was any of them Lord Baron nor summoned to any Parliament".
+In other words, the title of feudal baron did not in itself confer membership or voting rights in the Irish House of Lords.

 History

-In Ireland, most originally-feudal titular baronies have long disappeared through obsolescence or disuse.
+In Ireland, most of the originally-feudal titular baronies disappeared through obsolescence or disuse.
+The exception being those feudal baronies with a solid root of title, and those held by Irish or British peers.
 The Lordship of Fingal was granted to Walter de Lacy, Lord of Meath for seven knight's fees, "although the lords thereof hold elsewhere in capite", according to the unusual grant in 1208 by King John as Lord of Ireland, who allowed de Lacy to retain custody of his fees.
 Fingal at the time spread from the River Liffey to the River Delvin, north of Dublin, similar to the administrative boundary of today's County Fingal (minus Dublin City) created from part of County Dublin in 1994.
-A small number of other titular baronies also continued to exist either as submerged titles of members of the Peerages of Ireland, Great Britain or the United Kingdom, or as titles held by grand serjeanty, such as, originally, Fingal.
-Those few that thus survive at all are traditionally considered "incorporeal hereditaments", and may continue to exist as interests or estates in land, registrable as such upon conveyance or inheritance under the Registry of Deeds of the Government of Ireland, although increasingly these are seen today as titles held in gross as personal rights, and not as real interests in land.
+A small number of titular feudal baronies continue to exist either as subordinate titles held by members of the Peerage of Ireland, Peerage of Great Britain or the Peerage of the United Kingdom, or as titles held by grand serjeanty, such as, originally, Fingal.
+Those few feudal baronies that survive all are considered as "incorporeal hereditaments", and may continue to exist as interests or estates in land, registrable as such upon conveyance or inheritance under the Registry of Deeds of the Government of Ireland, or as titles held in gross as personal rights, and not as real interests in land.